MichaelRumpler/GestureSample/parts/6_FAQs.md

 You did not set the `LicenseKey` properly or it does not match your app name.
 Please check if you set the correct `LicenseKey` in all platform specific projects and that your app name matches the key.

+### The mouse events don't work on my iPhone
+{: #MouseiPhone }

+The iPhone doesn't support mice.
+You need an iPad with iPadOS 13.0 or later.
+I use [UIHoverGestureRecognizer](https://developer.apple.com/documentation/uikit/uihovergesturerecognizer) internally and that was only added in iOS 13.0.

 ### The `Tapped` and `DoubleTapped` events are not raised
 {: #NotRaised }